hth313/OS4/doc/keyboards.rst

 The value stored is 64 plus the forward offset to the extension record which consists of two words.

+The first word is normally 0 for a secondary function.
+The second word is the function number of the secondary function (0--1023).

-The ``offsetFAT1`` value is the function number of the first secondary function in that secondary FAT.
-Using a couple of labels, one at the entry (``myEntryFAT1``) and one at the start (``FAT1Start``) we can use the assembler to calculate the correct index of the function.
+The calculation above uses various labels where the ``offsetFAT1`` value is the first function number in a specific secondary FAT table while ``myEntryFAT1`` and ``FAT1Start`` are labels inside that FAT that instructs the assembler to calculate the desired function number.

 .. note::